Serving Idaho Falls

 Dental implants tend to be the highest quality solution as they do not affect adjacent teeth and implants tend to look like the original teeth.
 There is also a much lower chance to develop any chewing problems that sometimes occur with dentures or bridges.

-- Our team of cosmetic dentists will prepare the implant site with local anesthetic.
+- Our team of cosmetic dentists will prepare the dental implant site with local anesthetic.

-- The titanium post of the implant gets placed into the bone.
+- The titanium post of the dental implant gets placed into the bone.

 - The gum gets sutured and the healing process begins.